dmahon30/My-Digital-History/DevLog-1.md

 ## Project Tools

 + Currently, I'm using DeepSpeech to transcribe my interview data, Voyant to create text frequency data in a .csv file, and TwoTone to create sonified layers.
+I've already used DeepSpeech to transcript a bit of my interview data, with some success:

+![DeepSpeech]{deepspeech-interview-transcribe.png)

 + I'd like to experiment with sonification using Python, but I'm not sure if I'll have enough time to move through that learning curve.
 I would also like to use Echoes (I'm using Echoes for my MRE project) to turn this soundscape into a sound walk, but I haven't fleshed out exactly how I might do that yet.

 ## Challenges so far